Part 2·2.6·8 min read

 Reverse Transcriptase: RNA → DNA

-Reverse transcriptase is also responsible for retrotransposons — transposable elements that amplify themselves through an RNA intermediate.
-About 40% of the human genome consists of retrotransposon-derived sequences.
+Reverse transcriptase is also responsible for retrotransposons — transposable elements that amplify themselves through an intermediate.
+About 40% of the human consists of retrotransposon-derived sequences.
 Many of our "junk" sequences are fossil retrotransposons.

 RNA-dependent RNA Polymerase: RNA → RNA